Faster blind SQL injection exploitation: exfiltrating data without knowing the column names of the tables

 I spent some time designing new high-speed optimized blind SQL injections and I wrote a paper where I documented all of these techniques.
 The research got accepted to be presented at various security conferences such as Hackfest Quebec, B-Sides Philly, BugCON Mexico, DragonJAR Colombia and Hack in Paris (which I missed because I was severely jet-lagged and I feel very ashamed to say so).

-For a self-explanatory and condensed version of the paper, you can find the slides of the talk HERE.
+For a self-explanatory and condensed version of the paper, you can find the slides of the talk here (the slides are numerous but most of them are just the same slide with different highlighted values):

 Bypasses for the some of the most popular WAFs